 - Warfare focus: For players who would like to focus on warfare without worrying about anything else, everything aside from the actual military units could be put on AI control.
 For additional responsibility, the player could take on controlling the Production screen as well, which allows control over building new units and managing the overall military economy.

 - Command Structure: Take time learning how the new command structure works - don't play this game like a new version of Hearts of Iron 2!
-The Theatre, Army and Corps HQs are your friends, so learn how to use them.
+The Theatre, Army Group, Army and Corps HQs are your friends, so learn how to use them.

 Diplomacy is used to declare war, make trades for resources and money, and purchase production licenses.
 Threat and Neutrality are important new concepts in HoI3.
 If you learn how to use them properly, it will greatly enhance your enjoyment of the game!